Tax Facts 2022-23

 |£925,001 - £1.5m||10%|

-- From 1 April 2016, a supplement of 3% of the total purchase price applies where someone owning one or more residences acquires an additional residence for more than £40,000, unless they are replacing their main residence.
-This supplement also applies to LBTT and LTT (see below) and all corporate purchasers.
+- A supplement of 3% of the total purchase price applies where someone owning one or more residences acquires an additional residence for more than £40,000, unless they are replacing their main residence.
+It also applies to all corporate purchasers.
+A supplement also applies to LBTT and LTT (see below) at 4% of total purchase price.

 - Where purchaser is a company (or partnership including a corporate member) and price is over £500,000, SDLT is 15% of total purchase price, if exemptions or reliefs do not apply.